abdelkimo/or-tools/doc_sources/MANUAL/source/manual/first_steps/cryptarithmetic.rst

 ..  _cryptarithmetic_problem:

-The Cryptarithmetic Puzzle Problem and a first model
+The cryptarithmetic puzzle problem and a first model
 ----------------------------------------------------

 ..  raw:: latex